drakesong/rooommates/README.md

 ## How to run
-There are three main components to this project:
+There are four main components to this project:
 * Client
 * Server
 * Chat Server